Every Catholic life is a vocation. A short guide to the question every disciple must ask, anchored in Bishop Davies words to Shrewsbury Diocese.

 There is a question the Church puts to every baptised person, and it does not change with age or station.
-The question is simple.
+The question is simple: what is God calling me to?
+Not what would I like to do, not what would my family prefer, not what would pay the bills.
 What is God calling me to?
-Not what would I like to do, not what would my family prefer, not what would pay the bills.
-What is God calling me to.
 The Catechism puts it this way at paragraph 2253: God calls each soul, and the response we make is the shape of our discipleship.
 To be a Christian is to be a person under call.

 In Shrewsbury Diocese this question sits at the centre of everything.
 Bishop Mark Davies, in his Pastoral Letter for the World Day of Prayer for Vocations on Good Shepherd Sunday, 26 April 2026, set out the field of possible answers in one sentence.

-Today, I want to join Pope Leo in inviting all considering their calling to take these steps to discover their vocation, whether this will be found in Christian Marriage; the Consecrated Life of Sisters or Brothers; the Catholic Priesthood; the service of the Diaconate; or the greatness of the lay vocation lived in the midst of the world.
+"Today, I want to join Pope Leo in inviting all considering their calling to take these steps to discover their vocation, whether this will be found in Christian Marriage; the Consecrated Life of Sisters or Brothers; the Catholic Priesthood; the service of the Diaconate; or the greatness of the lay vocation lived in the midst of the world."

-Source: Vocations Pastoral Letter 2026, dioceseofshrewsbury.org.
+Vocations 2026 Pastoral Letter

 The Bishop names five vocations, and each is a real and concrete way of life.

-I want to focus on the one vocation on which all other vocations in the Church depend: namely, the Ordained Priesthood.
+"I want to focus on the one vocation on which all other vocations in the Church depend: namely, the Ordained Priesthood."

 The smallest faithful step is worth more than any grand plan.
 Three options for this week.